 BTW I got this book for free a while ago and as I was adding the purchase links I saw it's also available for free now!
 Go check it out :)

 Important Note: Though I've LOVED this book and gulped it down with pleasure the next book in the series made me drop the whole thing.
 It promoted an abusive behavior from the "hero" toward the heroine which is simply unacceptable for me.
 Won't be reading more of this series or author ever again.
+This book WAS a 5 stars rating but I can't recommend it OR the author considering the next installment.

 7 September 2018